When you boot the Network Security Toolkit CDROM, it

 font statement).

-If you don't have a "us
+If you don't have a "us" keyboard, you

 will find this quite aggravating as some keys that you press